groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mpp-to-ico.md

         - icon: "far fa-file-MPP"
           title: " About MPP File Format"
           content: |
             A file with MPP extension is Microsoft Project data file that stores information related to project management in an integrated manner.
 It is proprietary file format developed by Microsoft as file format for Microsoft Project (MSP) which is a project management application software.
 Besides MPP, MSP supports other file formats as well like project XML schema.
 Several APIs and applications provide the facility to convert MPP file format to others.
-Microsoft now has online Project Server where project management files can be uploaded for collaboration by multiple users.

           link: "https://docs.fileformat.com/project-management/mpp/"

     format:
         # format loop
-        - icon: "far fa-file-ICO"
+        - icon: "far fa-image"
           title: " About ICO File Format"
           content: |
             Files with ICO extension are image file types used as icon for representation of an application on Microsoft Windows.
 These come in different size, colour support and resolution to suit the requirements of the display.
 Another similar image file format on Microsoft Windows is .CUR for cursor representation and defines a hotspot in the image header.
 On MacOS, ICNS file formats serve the same purpose as ICO files.
 Several online websites as well as applications provide the feature of creating such files and convert other image formats such as BMP, PNG, etc. to icon file format.
 The official IANA registered Internet media type for ICO files is image/vnd.microsoft.icon.